 Only the very best in materials are used in the WATCH Dog enclosure.
-The enclosure of the WATCH Dog uses the same proprietary techniques that have been very successfully used in the X-1 Grand SLAMM, MAXX and the WATT/PUPPY systems.
-The enclosure is made from a non-resonant composite materials which is then highly-cross braced to further reduce cabinet resonance.
-In the most critical areas, the WATCH Dog uses our proprietary "X" material, a very dense, strong composite, developed for the X-1 Grand SLAMM.
+The enclosure of the WATCH Dog uses the same proprietary techniques that have been very successfully utilized in the Alexandria X-2, MAXX, Sophia, and the WATT/PUPPY systems.
+The enclosure is made from a non-resonant composite material which is then highly cross-braced to further reduce cabinet resonance.
+In the most critical areas, the WATCH Dog uses our proprietary "X" material, a very dense, strong composite originally developed for the X-1 Grand SLAMM®.